 - 6.28 Therefore, in the case of the termination of contributions by one or more Authorities the Trustee has some flexibility in respect of the benefits provided, subject to superannuation law, and there is no alternative measure of financial position that needs to be calculated in respect of this situation. - 6.29 On retrenchment, members are entitled to an accrued retirement benefit.
 For members over age 55 this is equal to their vested benefit (i.e. retirement benefit) but for members under age 55 it will be higher than their vested benefit.
-For active members, retrenchments benefits as at 30 June 2023 were \$803.1 million.
-As at 30 June 2023, the ratio of the market value of assets to the amount of retrenchment benefits was 103.7%.
+For active members, retrenchments benefits as at 30 June 2024 were \$731.8 million.
+As at 30 June 2024, the ratio of the market value of assets to the amount of retrenchment benefits was 105.0%.
 This ratio includes the value of pensioner and deferred beneficiaries' benefits.
-The corresponding index as at 30 June 2022 investigation was 101.7%.
+The corresponding index as at 30 June 2023 investigation was 103.7%.
 This increase is related to similar causes as described above for the increase in VBI. - 6.30 An additional contribution is required from the relevant Authority in respect of each retrenchment under the current funding plan so that there is no additional financial strain on the Defined Benefit plan. - 6.31 The liabilities of pensioners used to determine all of the funding measures have been calculated using the funding assumptions and assuming the liabilities will be met by continuing to make pension payments until all pensioners have died.
 It should be noted that if the current pension liabilities were to be transferred to a life insurance office, the assets required to be transferred could be significantly higher than the amount of the vested benefits calculated in this investigation because the assumptions used for this purpose would need to be calculated consistently with the capital adequacy requirements of life insurance offices.
-The increase in pension liability on this basis as at 30 June 2023 is very approximately \$240 million, which would result in a 11% lower VBI (i.e. reducing the 104% VBI to 93%).
+The 30 June 2023 triennial actuarial investigation estimated that such a transfer would reduce the VBI by approximately 11%.